-- An individual must possess a Learner's Permit for at least one (1) year prior to obtaining a Junior Operator License.
+- An individual must possess a Learner's Permit for at least one (1) year prior to obtaining a Junior Driver's License.

-- Prior to obtaining a Junior Operator License, an individual must complete an additional forty hours of practice behind the wheel, with at least ten hours being nighttime driving, while accompanied by one of the individuals indicated above who is riding beside the driver.
-Proof of this additional practice must be submitted to DMV at the time of application for a Junior Operator License, on a form provided by DMV and certified by one of the individuals indicated above.
-The Driving Practice Log Sheet ( 247.83KB) has been created for this purpose.
+- Prior to obtaining a Junior Driver's License, an individual must complete an additional forty hours of practice behind the wheel, with at least ten hours being nighttime driving, while accompanied by one of the individuals indicated above who is riding beside the driver.
+Proof of this additional practice must be submitted to DMV at the time of application for a Junior Driver's License.

-- An individual must have maintained a "clean" driving record without any Learner Permit recalls, suspensions or revocations for a six-month period prior to obtaining a Junior Operator License.
+- An individual must have maintained a "clean" driving record without any Learner Permit recalls, suspensions or revocations for a six-month period prior to obtaining a Junior Driver's License.

-- While holding a Junior Operator License, the individual may not operate a vehicle in the course of their employment for one year following the issuance of the Junior Operator License.
-For example, an individual cannot act as a pizza delivery person (driver) until they have had their Junior Operator License for one year, or until they reach the age of 18 (whichever comes first).
+- While holding a Junior Driver's License, the individual may not operate a vehicle in the course of their employment for one year following the issuance of the Junior Driver's License.
+For example, an individual cannot act as a pizza delivery person (driver) until they have had their Junior Driver's License for one year, or until they reach the age of 18 (whichever comes first).

-- While holding a Junior Operator License, an individual may not carry passengers for hire.
+- While holding a Junior Driver's License, an individual may not carry passengers for hire.

-- During the second three months of operation under a Junior Operator License the individual may begin transporting immediate family members (siblings).
+- During the second three months of operation under a Junior Driver's License the individual may begin transporting immediate family members (siblings).

-- After holding a Junior Operator License for six months there are no passenger restrictions.
+- After holding a Junior Driver's License for six months there are no passenger restrictions.

-- An individual must be 18 years of age to obtain an Operator License, and must have not had any recalls, suspensions or revocations during the previous six-month period.
+- An individual must be 18 years of age to obtain a Driver's License, and must have not had any recalls, suspensions or revocations during the previous six-month period.

-- A Learner Permit or Junior Operator License is considered to be a "provisional license" which is recallable.
-Any of the following actions will result in the recall of an individual's Learner Permit or Junior Operator License:
+- A Learner Permit or Junior Driver's License is considered to be a "provisional license" which is recallable.
+Any of the following actions will result in the recall of an individual's Learner Permit or Junior Driver's License: